pagopa/io-app/README.md

 4. To easily preview the available SVG assets, include the original SVG in the `originals` subfolder **with the same filename of your corresponding React component**.
 5. If your asset is part of one of the subset, make sure to use the same prefix of the corresponding set. *E.g*: If you want to add a new pictogram related to a section, you should use the `PictogramSection…` prefix.
 6. Copy all the `<path>` elements into a new React component and replace the original `<path>` with the element `<Path>` (capital P) from the `react-native-svg` package
-7. Add the dynamic size and colour replacing the hardcoded values with the corresponding props:
+7. Add the dynamic size and colour (if required), replacing the hardcoded values with the corresponding props:
 ```jsx
 import { Svg, Path } from "react-native-svg";